dtrepani/rover_sim_dist/README.md

 ### Startup
-Fork this repository and clone it to your local machine.
+Clone this repository to your local machine.

 Run `docker-compose up -d` in the root of the project to start the Rover Sim.